-I believe Kansas VA medical centers and CBOCs are filled with good, hard-working people who want to care for veterans by providing quality health care.
-But challenges remain, and recent revelations of failures within the VA system demonstrate what can happen when bureaucracy gets in the way of an organization’s mission.
-The scandals at VA facilities across the country, including manipulation of veteran waitlists and appointments, represent how internal VA dysfunction impacts access to and quality of health care.
+I believe Kansas VA medical centers and CBOCs are filled with good, hard-working professionals who want to care for veterans by providing quality health care.
+But challenges remain, and the revelations of failures within the VA system in 2014 demonstrated what can happen when bureaucracy gets in the way of an organization’s mission.
+The scandals at VA facilities across the country, including manipulation of veteran waitlists and appointments, represented how internal VA dysfunction impacts access to and quality of health care.
 As a result of these harmful revelations, I sponsored The Veterans Access, Choice and Accountability Act, which became law in August 2014.
-This vital legislation addresses the dysfunctional VA system and increases veterans’ access to health care by offering them the choice to receive care from local providers.
-The Veterans Access, Choice and Accountability Act also holds VA employees who directly delayed veteran care through secret wait lists accountable.
-I will continue to monitor the implementation of this law, and work to make certain Kansas veterans are able to access the health care they deserve.
+This vital legislation addressed the dysfunctional VA system and increased veterans’ access to health care by offering them the choice to receive care from local providers.
+It also held VA employees who directly delayed veteran care through secret wait lists accountable.
+In 2019, I sponsored the MISSION Act, which replaced the Choice Act by broadening community care criteria, making those options more accessible and flexible for veterans.
+I will continue to monitor the implementation of this law and the VA’s related programs to make certain Kansas veterans are able to access the health care they deserve.

-Our nation’s veterans should be treated like patriots, deserving of care from a grateful nation – not made to feel like a burden.
-I will not rest until Kansas veterans have a Department of Veterans Affairs worthy of their service and sacrifice.
+Our nation’s veterans should be treated like heroes, deserving of care from a grateful nation – not made to feel like a burden.
+I will not rest until all veterans have a Department of Veterans Affairs worthy of their service and sacrifice.